aayn/vacuum-picar/README.md

 4. Levels of competence.
 My robot has two levels of competence (level 0 and level 1).
 Though the exact function of my levels are a bit different.
 5. Layers of control/subsumption.
 Level 1 behaviours subsume the move_around behaviour from level 0.

+## Modules Description

+1. `camera`:
+2. `qr_decoder`: Takes in camera images.
+Decodes detected QR codes to get their distance, angle and shape.

+5. `fwd_left`: Takes in current pose and a short-circuited connection from the `qr_decoder` module.
+Returns a goal in forward (+y) and left direction.
+6. `reverse_y`: Takes in current pose and a short-circuited connection from the `qr_decoder` module.
+Returns a goal in backward (-y) direction.

 # Behaviours

-The two key behaviours I have are
+The two key behaviours I have are forward-left and reverse-y.